Recycling in schools

 Recycling collection service

-If your school isn't recycling already, setting up a collection contract is really easy and could save you money.
-Hampshire County Council has a contract with Suez Recycling and Recovery UK offering a full range of waste recycling and collection services to all schools in Hampshire.
-The contract recycling prices are 50% cheaper than those for general rubbish collections which means that real savings can be made by schools who recycle.
-It is believed that 90% of school waste is recyclable and 70% of schools in Hampshire have now signed up to this contract.
+If your school is not recycling already, setting up a collection contract is straightforward and could save you money.
+Hampshire County Council has a contract with Suez Recycling and Recovery UK offering a full range of waste recycling and collection services to schools across the county.
+Recycling through this contract is around 50% cheaper than general waste collection, meaning real savings for schools that recycle.
+It is estimated that 90% of school waste is recyclable, and 70% of schools in Hampshire have now signed up.

 The contract includes the collection of: